Millennium Development Goal 1: Eradicate extreme poverty & hunger

-Target: Halve, between 1990 and 2015, the proportion of people who suffer from hunger.
+Target: Halve, between 1990 and 2015, the proportion of people whose income is less than $1 a day.

 Source: UN DESA, The Millennium Development Goals Report 2006, New York, June 2006.